Getting to Tigre from Buenos Aires is easy.

 Revamped as a tourist attraction in 1995, this train offers picturesque Delta views and stops at 11 train stations, many refurbished, along the way.

-The train costs almost exactly eight times more than the very affordable Mitre train outlined above, but it is intended as an half day or day-long excursion in itself.
+The train costs almost about eight times more than the very affordable Mitre train outlined above, but it is intended as a half-day or day-long excursion in itself.

-Some worthwhile stops include Borges Station, named after the writer, and dubbed the ‘Station of the Arts;’ the English-style Barrancas Station; and San Isidro where a small urban center offers leisurely shopping and outdoor pubs and restaurants.
+Some worthwhile stops include Borges Station, named after Jorge Borges, and dubbed the ‘Station of the Arts;’ the English-style Barrancas Station; and San Isidro where a small urban center offers leisurely shopping and outdoor pubs and restaurants.

 Due to political problems with the train system, the Tren de la Costa is not as exclusive as it once was, with aging upholstery on the seats and graffiti (not the good kind) marring some cars.

-As tourist use has declined, some locals simply use the Tren de la Costa to get around locally for free – they get away with not paying the fare because the ticket offices along the route are often closed, but the train continues to run.
+Some locals use the Tren de la Costa to get around locally for free – they get away with not paying the fare because the ticket offices along the route are often closed, but the train continues to run.

 It is also possible to take the number 60 bus from various points throughout the city but the journey takes at least an hour and a half, usually more.